UPDATED July, 2021

-In Washington State, we’re fortunate to have the Initiative process, the most direct form of democracy.
-When our elected officials fail to pass needed legislation, we the people have the power to pass our own laws.
+In Washington State, we’re fortunate to have the initiative process, the most direct form of democracy.
+When our elected officials fail to act, we the people have the power to pass legislation.

 If we turn in the required number of verified signatures by the deadline, the legislature can do one of three things.
 They can:

 - Pass it As Is in early 2022 OR